 Not only did the San Fransisco giant dwell in apparel above the waist but they also included footwear to withstand extreme elements.
 Technologies like IcePick® temperature-sensitive lugs and the TNF Winter Grip® rubber outsole provide enhanced grip and durability which can be found in the The North Face Back-to-Berkeley Mid AM sneaker.

 The sneakers mid top height imply that it can blend well with winter-day clothes like thick jeans and pants.
 Though it is built for the cold, users can still flaunt it stylishly with their choice of casual clothes like skinny jeans or joggers.

 The sleek toe cap is contrasted by a textured mesh panel that extends up to the tongue.
 Its colorways of TNF Black, Taupe Green, and Griffin Grey all sit atop a white midsole.

 Fit & Sizing

-- The materials on its upper consists of a fusion of mesh and leather.
+- The components on the sneakers' upper are made of mesh and leather.

 - Its midsole consists of two materials: a sturdier PU compound on the upper and a softer EVA midsole on the bottom half.